 However, what about your drone?
 Even though privately-operated drones are considerably lower priority goals, there is still a distinct possibility yours can get hacked and end up helping perpetrate crimes, like delivering prohibited spying or goods.

 A number of the mandatory protection you will want is an issue of greater constructed drones.
-However, there are still a couple of things that you can do to help protect your drone from being hijacked by hackers that are senile.
+However, there are still a couple of things that you can do to help protect your drones from being hijacked by hackers that are senile.

 1. Protect Your Ground Controller